tinnan/learn-java/learn-mongodb-queryable-encryption/README.md

 1. (Optional) If you are using KMIP for key management, you need to add the location of your keystore and truststore to the JVM options.

-   - If you are using Gradle, open the `gradle.build` file in the project directory, uncomment the `applicationDefaultJvmArgs` array.
+   - Open the `gradle.build` file in the project directory, uncomment the `applicationDefaultJvmArgs` array.
 Assign the appropriate values to the placeholders.